gaepdit/db-helper/Readme.md

 Example:

 ```
-Friend DB As New EpdItDbHelper.DB(ConnectionString)
+Friend DB As New EpdIt.DBHelper(ConnectionString)
 ```

 The DB object has many functions available for interacting with the database.
 Some functions which require a SQL query or command and optional SQL parameters.